Mission and strategy

-The Group’s present structure, covering the entire value chain, is the result of a far-sighted choice made by the Company’s founder and current Chairman, Leonardo Del Vecchio, who understood the potential of a vertical integration strategy when he decided to make entire frames rather than just components.
-Vertical integration of manufacturing was gradually accompanied by the expansion of distribution, first wholesale and, from 1995, retail and by the creation of a key presence in the high value-added business of lens finishing.
+The Group’s present structure, covering the entire value chain, is the result of a far-sighted choice made by the Company’s founder and current Executive Chairman, Leonardo Del Vecchio, who understood the potential of a vertical integration strategy when he decided to make entire frames rather than just components.
+Vertical integration of manufacturing was gradually accompanied by the expansion of distribution, first with wholesale, then in 1995 with retail and later with e-commerce, and by the creation of a key presence in the high value-added business of lens finishing.

 Over the decades, the Company has vertically integrated all phases of the production process to attain a level of efficiency in line with the quality of products and services it offers.
 Direct control of the entire production platform makes it possible to verify the quality of both products and processes, introduce innovations, identify synergies and new operating methods and optimize time and costs.

 Direct distribution enables Luxottica to offer its products in major developed and emerging markets and achieve a unique understanding of consumer needs and tastes both globally and locally.
 This capability is viewed as a strength by fashion houses that come to Luxottica to produce their eyewear collections and access the Group’s global and widespread distribution network.

 Design and technological innovation